ThingSet/thingset.github.io/docs/spec/v0.6/appl_access_functions.md

 |------|---------|---------------------|
 | 0x1F | #       | Statement message   |

-The internal path `_pub` is used to configure the device to publish certain data items on a regular basis through a defined communication channel (UART, CAN, LoRaWAN, etc.).
+The internal path `_Pub` is used to configure the device to publish certain data items on a regular basis through a defined communication channel (UART, CAN, LoRaWAN, etc.).
 If implemented in the firmware, the publication interval may be adjustable.

-By convention, the object names below the `_pub` define which data object should be published.
+By convention, the object names below the `_Pub` define which data object should be published.
 This can be an entire group like `Bat` or a subset data object that contains a list of references to other data items like `eChange` in the above example.

 More details regarding the ThingSet protocol methods for data access will be explained in the next chapter.